 Identify the aspects of your life that you commonly think bad about, whether it’s about your work or personal relationships.
 It is not going to be easy to admit that you’re scared, worried, or have doubts, but acknowledging (instead of ignoring) will help you confront them.
 Then, you can reassess your thoughts and try to apply a positive thinking twist on them.

 You can be more aware of your negative self-talk by taking time to reflect on your inner voice and thoughts.
 Try journaling or jotting them down to improve your awareness and help identify their triggers.
 This can then give you more control over your thoughts.

 Name your critic

 Giving your inner critic a nickname can keep you from seeing yourself as the problem.
-What the real issue is believing in what that negative inner voice says.
-With a goofy name (like Negative Nancy, Debbie Downer) it can have less power and you can easily call it out the next time you have pessimistic thoughts.
+The real issue is believing in what that negative inner voice says.
+With a goofy name (like Negative Nancy, Debbie Downer), it can have less power, and you can easily call it out the next time you have pessimistic thoughts.
 It will also help you see how silly some of your thoughts are and make them less threatening.

 Try to shift perspectives

 Whenever you’re stuck in negative thinking, ask yourself this question, “Would your closest friends or someone you care about say these things?”
 You can also imagine a loved one going through a similar situation.
 Would you tell them those negative self-talk statements you just said about yourself?